xinyuduchem/Powerfit3/README.md

 ## Installation

 You need to install conda first.
-Miniforge is recommended [Miniforge](https://github.com/conda-forge/miniforge)
+[Miniforge](https://github.com/conda-forge/miniforge) is recommended.

 (1) Create a conda environment by the following command:
 ```bash